 The participants must bring any other equipment they might need during the presentations and take responsibility that this equipment functions as it should.

-Only the four pupils representing the class may take part in the work required to prepare and carry out the presentation during the finals event.
+During the final event, only the four pupils representing the class may prepare and carry out the presentation.

 The presentation can last a maximum of 10 minutes.

 Characteristics of a good quality presentation